Ron Howard steps in to direct Han Solo 'Star Wars' film

 The "Star Wars" film, which stars Alden Ehrenreich as a young version of the scruffy-looking smuggler, tells the origin story of a character made famous by Harrison Ford.
 It also stars Donald Glover who will play Lando Calrissian as well as Emilia Clarke and Woody Harrelson.

-In a strange twist of fate, Howard made his one of his first film debuts in 1973's "American Graffiti," which was directed by "Star Wars" creator George Lucas and co-starred Ford.
+In a strange twist of fate, Howard made one of his first film debuts in 1973's "American Graffiti," which was directed by "Star Wars" creator George Lucas and co-starred Ford.

 Now, Howard will be directing a film about a character created by Lucas and played by Ford.